-The good news is that you don’t have to be an aggressive maniac to get what you want.
-Assertive communication is making your point of view clear in a concise and direct fashion.
-It’s doing so with a strong and firm voice without being aggressive and confrontational.
-Assertiveness leaves no doubt what you are saying and why you are saying it.
+The good news is that you don’t have to be aggressive to get what you want.
+Assertive communication is expressing your point of view in a clear, concise, direct fashion.
+You can do with this with a strong and firm voice that is neither aggressive nor confrontational.
+Don’t raise your voice and maintain eye contact.
+It’s very important to make sure that your communication is clear.
+It should leave no doubt in the listener as to what you are saying and why you are saying it.

-Aggressive communication has a harsh tone that is sometimes personal, creating unnecessary conflict.
+Aggressive communication is an entirely different animal.
+Instead of being a clear communication with a definite goal, it has a harsh tone that is sometimes personal, creating unnecessary conflict.
 Aggressive communicators are often poor listeners who take a “my way or the highway” approach.
 They are often accusatory in their tone and language and leave the receiver on the defensive.
 Aggressive communicators are too often focused on blame, criticism, and humiliation of others.

-Assertive communicators try to achieve a certain result or solve a particular problem in a diplomatic way.
+Assertive communicators, on the other hand, try to achieve a certain result or solve a particular problem in a diplomatic way.
 Aren’t highly sensitive people natural diplomats?

 Remember that a firm but positive tone and non-confrontational body language are crucial to getting your point across.